 Machine-quilted words are another great idea for making a unique baby quilt.
 Notice how this Chevron Baby Quilt from Beardie Lover has the words “Eat, play, sleep, repeat!” quilted into the left side.
 You could personalize a quilt with your own font by printing out letters and tracing them onto the fabric with a quilting marker, or try out your own freestyle script to add personal quotes, sayings, and names.

 What’s your favorite machine quilting design for a baby quilt?
-Come back to the Bluprint blog tomorrow to discover adorable boy baby quilt patterns.
+Come back to the Craftsy blog tomorrow to discover adorable boy baby quilt patterns.